 You can view a stage’s completion status from the Release editor.
 Stages pending manual completion update are noted with a checkbox.

 ServiceNow integration: Use the ServiceNow plugin to integrate IT service management (ITSM) with CloudBees CD/RO.

 Plugins: You can use third-party plugins to execute the conditions and rules for approvals and quality gates.

 Postp: You can use postp to get data from the log files, make it appear on the Job Details page, and use it to take action on the Release run.
-See Postp for more details.
+For more information, refer to Postp.

-CloudBees CD/RO can capture planning data beyond just the planned start date and end date of the Release.
-For better planning and tracking, teams involved in a Release can capture planning data at a granular level.
-Release managers can analyze the release pipelines, get status of different stages and tasks, identify bottlenecks, and reduce failures.
+CloudBees CD/RO can capture planning data beyond just the planned start date and time and end date and time of a release.
+For better planning and tracking, teams involved in a release can capture planning data at a granular level.
+Release managers can analyze release pipelines, get statuses of different stages and tasks, identify bottlenecks, and reduce failures.

 Enterprise releases can be complex with many moving parts, nested hierarchies, and dependencies.
 Enterprise releases are often composed of other “subreleases” and groups of applications, each with its own pipeline and timelines.

 With support for hierarchical releases and pipelines in CloudBees CD/RO, you can model, automate, and visualize dependencies across releases.
 You can use CloudBees CD/RO to set up releases or pipelines that trigger subreleases, with the ability to model multilevel hierarchies of nested releases.
 Triggers and dependencies can be configured anywhere, with configuration options to provide needed flexibility.